totalspectrum/spin2cpp/doc/c.md

 ```
 The `__asm` keyword must be followed by a `{`; everything between that and the next `}` is taken to be assembly code.

-Inside inline assembly any instructions may be used, but the only legal operands are integer constants (preceded by `#`) and local variables, including parameters, of the function which contains the inline assembly.
+For inline assembly inside a function, any instructions may be used, but the only legal operands are integer constants (preceded by `#`) and local variables, including parameters, of the function which contains the inline assembly.
 Labels may be defined, and may be used as the target for `goto` elsewhere in the function.

+Inline assembly may also appear outside of any function.
+In this case the inline assembly block is similar to a Spin `DAT` section, and creates a global block of code and/or data.

 The syntax of expressions inside inline assembly is the same as that of C, and only C style constants may be used (so write `0xff` instead of `$ff`).
 Comments must be made in C style, not Spin style (so use `//` to begin a comment that extends to the end of line).